-To define the message body within the Conditions tab, expand the Field's context menu and choose Body (Fig. 1.).
+To define the message body within the Conditions tab, expand the Field context menu and choose Body (Fig. 1.).

 There are two factors (Fig. 2.) that need to be configured within this condition:

-- Operator - enables definition of how the condition will be executed.
-The execution method may be only set to true.
+- Operator - defines how the condition will be executed.
+The execution method may only be set to true.

 In this particular condition, the operator may be set to trigger the action if the message body:

-- Actual condition value - here you define the expected value of the condition that will trigger the rule to apply the action.
+- Value - here you define the expected value of the condition that will trigger the rule to apply the action.

-Please note that the value field depends on the operator and its definition type may differ in regards to the chosen operator.
+Please note that the Value field depends on the chosen operator.
 What is more, this field is always case-insensitive.

-If you choose contains keyword operator you will be able to define strings of characters to be searched for within the message body.
-Additionally, besides defining strings of characters (letters and numbers) as keywords, you can also make use of wildcards as a prefix or a suffix.
-Either way, If the defined keywords are found during processing messages, then the condition will be met and the defined action executed.
+If you choose the contains keywords operator, you will be able to define strings of characters to be searched for within the message body.
+Additionally, besides defining strings of characters (letters and numbers) as keywords, you can also use wildcards as prefixes or suffixes.
+Either way, if the defined keywords are found when the program processes messages, then the condition will be met and the assigned action will be executed.

-Furthermore, this feature lets you decide if the found keyword should be removed or left unchanged.
+Furthermore, you can decide if the found keyword should be removed or left unchanged.
 To define the keyword for the contains keyword operator, click Edit and then the Add button.
-In the window that opens enter the keyword and mark the Remove from message checkbox to delete it from message body if found.
-On the other hand, leave the checkbox unmarked if you don't want to remove the found keyword.
-Be aware, this option works regardless of other conditions and exceptions.
+In the window that opens enter the keyword and mark the Remove this keyword/phrase from email if found checkbox to delete it from the message body if found.
+On the other hand, leave the checkbox unmarked if you do not want to remove the found keyword.
+Be aware that this option works regardless of other conditions and exceptions.

-If you choose contains sensitive content operator, you will be able to define phrases in the sensitive content dictionary (Fig. 4.).
-These phrases will be searched within the message body and once found, will trigger the rule to apply the action.
+If you choose the contains sensitive content operator, you will be able to define phrases in the sensitive content dictionary (Fig. 4.).
+These phrases will be searched within the message body and, once found, will trigger the rule to apply the assigned action.